waldeyr/single_cell_analysis/README.md

 # Single Cell RNA-Seq analysis with Seurat

-*Waldeyr Mendes Cordeiro da Silva; compiled on Mar-2021*
+*Waldeyr Mendes Cordeiro da Silva; compiled on Apr-2021*

 ### Case Study
-This R notebook is the code used in a case study of the Chapter "Transcriptome Analysis Throughout RNA-seq" by Brigido et al.
+This R notebook is the code used in a case study of the Chapter "Transcriptome Analysis Throughout RNA-seq" by Silva et al.

 The basic environment is a Linux with R version 4.x.
 I recomend to setup the environment and run it using anaconda by following the steps: